 Each camp has its own individual style and is often designed using cultural elements of the area.
 A lounge and bar area and deck all look out onto a feature of interest or beauty.
 Most camps have swimming pools to float in in the midday sun and some even have star-beds, outdoor showers and massage treatments for your enjoyment.

-Floodplain walk (Okavango Delta, Botswana)
+timate, isolated and in harmony with the environment (Okavango Delta , Botswana)